pivorodrigues/devopstips/devops-essentials.md

   - Makes **continuous testing** possible - Since the code can always be run, QA testers can get their hands on it all throughout the development process, not just at the end.

   - Encourages **good coding practices** - Frequent commits encourages simple, modular code.

+#

+**Continuous Delivery and Continuous Deployment**

+- _What is Continuous Delivery?_

+  - **Continuous Delivery (CD):** the practice of continuously maintaining code in a deployable state.

+  - Regardless of whether or not the decision is made to deploy, the code is always in a state that is able to be deployed.

+  - Some use the terms continuous delivery and continuous deployment interchageably, or simply use the abbreviation CD.

+- _What is Continuous Deployment?_

+  - **Continuous Deployment:** the practice of frequently deploying small code changes to production.

+  - Continuous delivery is keeping the code in a deployable state.
+Continuous deployment is actually doing the deployment frequently.

+  - Some companies that do continuous deployment deploy to production multiple times a day.

+  - There is no standard for how often you should deploy, but in general, the more often you deploy the better!

+  - With continuous deployment, deployments to production are routine and commonplace.
+They are not a big, scary event.

+- _What does Continuous Delivery and Continuous Deployment look like?_

+  - Each version of the code goes through a series of stages such as automated build, automated testing, and manual acceptance testing.
+The result of this process is an artifact or package that is able to be deployed.

+  - When the decision is made to deploy, the deployment is **automated**.
+What the automated deployment looks like depends on the architecture, but no matter what the architecture is, the deployment is automated.

+  - If a deployment causes a problem, it is quickly and reliably **rolled back** using an automated process (hopefully before a customer even noices the problem!).

+  - Rollbacks aren't a big deal because the developers can redeploy a fixed version as soon as they have one available.

+  - No one grips their desk in fear during a deployment, even if the deployment does cause a problem.

+- _Why do Continuous Delivery and Continuous Deployment?_

+  - **Faster time-to-marke** - Get features into the hands of customers more quickly rather than waiting for a lengthy deployment process that doesn't happen often.

+  - **Fewer problems caused by the deployment process** - Since the deployment process is frequently used, any problems with the process are more easily discovered.

+  - **Lower risk** - The more changes are deployed at once, the higher the risk.
+Frequent deployments of only a few changes are less risky.

+  - **Reliable rollbacks** - Robust automation means rollbacks are a reliable way to ensure stability for customers, and rollbacks don't hurt developers because they can roll forward with a fix as soon as they have one.

+  - **Fearless deployments** - Robust automation plus the ability to rollback quickly means deployments are commonplace, everyday events rather than big, scary events.